|Organised Trading Facility (OTF)|

 Equivalent requirements apply to a market operator operating an OTF.

-In this regard, a market operator would need to have a best execution policy in place, setting out the conditions under which an order received by a client may be executed on its OTF, as described above (Questions and Answers on MiFID II and MiFIR investor protection and intermediaries topics, ESMA35-43-349, Question 13 [Last update: 4 April 2017]).
+In this regard, a market operator would need to have a best execution policy in place, setting out the conditions under which an order received by a client may be executed on its OTF, as described above (Questions and Answers on MiFID II and MiFIR investor protection and intermediaries topics, ESMA35-43-349, Question 13 updated on 4 April 2017).

 OTF and systematic internaliser interrelations